solutus/soft_rescue/README.md

 end
 ```

-Use `SoftRescue.call` method not to raise exception, but just log it and return result of on_failure.
+Use `SoftRescue.call` method not to raise exception, but just to log it and to return the result of on_failure.

 ```ruby